code-lab-org/nost-tools/docs/source/nost_tools_api/application.rst

 Publishers
 ----------

-Publishers are useful for state or status messages that update on regular time intervals.
+Publishers define patterns for publishing messages on regularly spaced time-intervals, which are useful for updating states or simple time-status messages.

 .. autoclass:: nost_tools.publisher.ScenarioTimeIntervalPublisher
   :members: